axelhzf/talk-javascript-types/slides.md

 * Types can allow for reliable refactoring
 * Types can allow for generally better IDE support
 * Types can catch some (type related) errors early

 --

-> A smart static type checker increases our confidence in our code, catches easily made mistakes before they are committed, and makes the code base more self-documenting.

---